koocheyyy/algorithmic_trading/README.md

 ## Code Overview

-This code implements a Moving Average Crossover Strategy using historical stock data.
+This project implements a Moving Average Crossover Strategy using historical stock data paired with Relative Strength Indexes.
+This project contains 2 inplementations using this strategy, one provides buy and sell signals for a single stock and another applies the same strategy to all SP500 stocks.

 The main tasks performed by the code are:

 1. **Installs necessary libraries**:
    - `pandas`